krishnan-mani/space-odyssey/doc/overview.md

 - (optional) use Service Control Policies to restrict use of logging account
 - (optional) use CloudFormation update policy to restrict who can make changes to CloudFormation stacks
 - add new accounts, and verify that CloudTrail is enabled and logging to common bucket
+- milestones:
+  - deployed CloudFormation stack ```CloudTrail-bucket-on-logging```
+  - deployed CloudFormation stack ```CloudTrail-bucket-policy```
+  - deployed CloudFormation stack ```CloudTrail-on-all```
+  - navigate to any of the accounts (other than logging account) and verify CloudTrail is provisioned
+  - navigate to logging account and verify CloudTrail logs from multiple accounts are being written
+  - add a new account to the organization, and verify that CloudTrail is similarly provisioned

 module 5: identity account (illustrated with Cross Account Manager)
 ===